 - Jazz and Blues Club (Membership is open to any A.C. student with a general interest in jazz) Contact: Larry Greer, lgreer@angelina.edu - Press Club (Primarily interested in quality journalism.
 Members include students on the AC View and Pacer staffs).
-Contact: Libby Stapleton, lstapleton@angelina.edu - Sonography Club (Develop future scholars and professional stakeholders in education policy making) Contact: Casey Davis, cdavis@angelina.edu - Surgical Technology Program (Provide the highest quality and comprehensive education to prepare the graduate to demonstrate the knowledge, understanding, application of technical, affective, psycho-motor, and critical thinking skills, and competency in the role as an entry-level surgical technology practitioner) Contact: Stefanie Vaughn, svaughn@angelina.edu personal safety.
+Contact: Libby Stapleton, lstapleton@angelina.edu

+- Sonography Club (Develop future scholars and professional stakeholders in education policy making) Contact: Casey Davis, cdavis@angelina.edu - Surgical Technology Program (Provide the highest quality and comprehensive education to prepare the graduate to demonstrate the knowledge, understanding, application of technical, affective, psycho-motor, and critical thinking skills, and competency in the role as an entry-level surgical technology practitioner) Contact: Stefanie Vaughn, syaughn@angelina.edu

+The Angelina College Police Department engages in community policing, which means officers engage students and employees in an effort to have a better understanding of their perceptions of campus and personal safety.
 The police officers and security personnel develop relationships and partnerships with individuals and other offices to foster an environment of mutual respect and understanding.
 Students should know that all AC police officers are fully licensed peace officers of the State of Texas, and have full authorization to enforce any laws, including addressing criminal and noncriminal behavior.
 The Campus Police Department has jurisdiction in 12 counties served by Angelina College.
 The department is also critical to the College's response to emergency and/or critical incidents.